mklossde/GFXDisplayCOS/SmallTV_PRO/doc/Flash.md

 - Access via IP from  browser and update firmware to SmallTVCOS.
 - (Update will take some time)

-Use "SmallTVCOS.ino.bin" for this update.
+Use "SmallTVCOS_Vxxx.bin" for this update.

 ## Flash via Serial